In a galaxy on the lightspeed run into chaos, it’s the last chance to choose your faction..

-2. The Incident on Irisur: Micro-series Beta, featuring the Legion (with Osu Sybutu as the cover star).
+2. The Incident on Irisur: Prequel Beta, featuring the Legion (with Osu Sybutu as the cover star).
 This is currently available exclusively to signed up Legionaries.
 Here's the link to sign up to the Legion for free (and you can leave at any time... unlike the real Legion).

 3. The Hero of Azoth-Zol: a standalone novelette featuring Legion Special Missions, is OUT NOW, published as part of the Backblast Area Clear anthology, which also includes works by Richard Fox, JR Handley, MD Cooper and many others.
 Unfortunately, the Kindle edition is now a collector's item but the anthology is still available in paperback.

-4. Smuggler's Guild prequel: micro-series gamma.
-I'm desperately keen to write this, but I'm going to wait until I have a draft of season 3.
+4. Smuggler's Guild prequel: Prequel Delta.
+I'm desperately keen to write this, but I'm going to wait until I have finished the five Thogony Books novels.
 It's sketched out, though, and features... well, that would be a bit of a spoiler at this stage, but it's a certain smuggler captain, his pilot, and how they won their ship.
 If you enjoy the adventures of Captain Han Solo and Captain Mal Reynolds then you're in for a treat.